-LOUGHBOROUGH V. MANSFIELD.
+LOUCHBOROUCH V. MANSFIELD.

 There was a fairly large crowd at Loughborough to witness this match.
-Mansfield brought a good following, and came to Loughborough with an unbeaten record so far this season, only four goals having been scored against them.
-Loughborough's eleven included Nichols as centre forward, for the first time, but Hardy was an absentee, Ball taking the back position, and Moore, of the reserves, find-ing a place in the premier eleven, at half-back, for the first time.
+Mansfield brought a good following, and came to Loughborough with an un-beaten record so far this season, only four goals having been more against them.
+Loughborough's eleven included Nichols as centre forward, for the fort the base of the base of the base to the season. first tame, but Hardy was an absentee, Ball taking the back position, and Moore, of the reserves, find-ing a place in the premier eleven, at half-back, for the first time.